hannesrosenbusch/hannesrosenbusch.github.io/_posts/2013-01-01-Class project NY Times API.md

 excerpt: "A simple and useful application I built for Harvard's CS50 course"
 ---

-# headingg

-Even though this project was a while ago, it marks my first encounter with computational social science, and so I still like it.
+Even though this project was a while ago, it marks my first encounter with computational social science, and therefore I still like it.
 The project showed me how fun computational methods are, and ultimately led me to reject my PhD grant and seek a position involving computational methods.

 For the project, I built a simple, python/SQL based application that lets users input a query term, and that outputs the NY times sentiments associated with this query.